KGIBBS12/AMP-IP_Simulator/README.md

 Instructions for using the simulator while it is running:
 1. You can zoom in or out by using the mouse scroll
 2. You can watch the simulation in slow motion by holding the shift key on your keyboard.
-For further instructions on controlling simulator views and controls please refere to Simulation control section (section 5) in AIM siulator user guide , found here: http://www.cs.utexas.edu/~aim/aim4sim/aim4-release-1.0.3/aim4-root/docs/user.html
+For further instructions on controlling simulator views and controls please refere to Simulation control section (section 5) in AIM simulator user guide , found here: http://www.cs.utexas.edu/~aim/aim4sim/aim4-release-1.0.3/aim4-root/docs/user.html